gareebdaas/gareebdaas.github.io/README.md

 # Blog
-Just another damn blog on computers and security.
+Just another blog on computers and security.